forgottosave/forgottosave/README.md

 - **C++**, my *favorite* of them all

 ## Contact me
-Please contact me under my e-mail timon.ensel@tum.de
+Please contact me via e-mail: timon.ensel@tum.de

 <!---
 forgottosave/forgottosave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.